 We are living in a data-driven world in the true sense of the term.
 Research says that by the year 2025, the amount of data created worldwide would touch 181 zettabytes—for context, it takes a trillion gigabytes to make 1 zettabyte.
-Moreover, as a business entity willing to thrive in the digital age, harnessing the power of data is a must.
-But with so much data available all around, it’s inevitable to make mistakes and fall into the trap of bad data.
+Moreover, a s a business entity willing to thrive in the digital age, harnessing the power of data is a must.
+But with so much data available all around, it’s inevitable to make mistakes and fall into the trap of bad data .
 This is where data transformation comes into the picture.
 It makes the available data suitable for visualization and analysis, so you can avoid errors and derive accurate insights.

 In this article, we’ll take a deep dive into data transformation—how it works, what are the different types and techniques, why it’s beneficial for businesses, and more.
 So, let’s get started.